 Custodial credit risk is the risk that, in the event of a bank failure, the Funds' deposits may not be returned to them.
 The Funds do not have a deposit policy for custodial credit risk.
 At year end, the Funds had \$6,078,749 of bank deposits (checking and savings accounts) that were uninsured and uncollateralized.
 However, all bank deposits were in qualified public institutions as defined by state statute.
 Under this statute, any bank holding public deposits must, at all times, maintain, segregated from its other assets, eligible collateral in an amount equal to at least a certain percentage of its public deposits.
 The applicable percentage is determined based on the bank's risk-based capital ratio.
-The amount of public deposit is determined based on the four most recent quarterly call reports, whichever is greater.
+The amount of public deposit is determined based on either the public deposits reported on the most recent quarterly call report or the average of the public deposits reported on the four most recent quarterly call reports, whichever is greater.
 The collateral is kept in the custody of the trust department of either the pledging bank or another bank in the name of the pledging bank.
 CAA management believes that, due to the dollar amounts of cash deposits and the limits of FDIC insurance, it is impractical to insure all deposits.
 As a result, CAA management evaluates each financial institution with which it deposits funds and assesses the level of risk of each institution; only those institutions with an acceptable estimated risk level are used as depositories.